IAMtheIAM/angular-webpack-nodejs-starter/complete/frontend/README.md

  For .NET Core, go to [`../dotnetcore/Angular2-Webpack2-DotNetCore-Starter.sln`](../dotnetcore/Angular2-Webpack2-DotNetCore-Starter.sln)
  For .NET Framework, go to [`../dotnetframework/Angular2-Webpack2-DotNetFramework-Starter.sln`](../dotnetframework/Angular2-Webpack2-DotNetFramework-Starter.sln)

-##IntelliJ IDEA 2016
+## IntelliJ IDEA 2016
-To open this project in IntelliJ IDEA, simple open this folder in the program.
-It already contains the [`.idea`](.idea) folder needed to load the project and all its run configurations.
+To open this project in IntelliJ IDEA, navigate to the [root](../../) of the project and open the folder in the program.
+It contains the [`../../.idea`](../../.idea) folder needed to load the project and all its run configurations.

 ## To-do